AztecProtocol/aztec-packages/yellow-paper/docs/rollup-circuits/index.md

 - The `leaf` circuit
   - Merges `N` l1 to l2 messages in a subtree

-In the diagram the sizes of the trees are limited for show.
-In reality larger trees would have more layers between the leafs and the root.
 In the diagram the size of the tree is limited for demonstration purposes, but a larger tree would have more layers of merge rollups proofs.
 Circles mark the different types of proofs, while squares mark the different circuit types.